Ernie Banks

 In 1962, Banks became a regular first baseman for the Cubs.
 Between 1967 and 1971, he was a player-coach.
 In 1969, through a Chicago Sun-Times fan poll, Cubs fans voted him the greatest Cub ever.
 In 1970, Banks hit his 500th career home run at Wrigley Field.
 He retired from playing in 1971, was a coach for the Cubs in 1972, and in 1982 was the team's first player to have his uniform number retired.

 Banks was active in the Chicago community during and after his tenure with the Cubs.
 He founded a charitable organization, became the first black Ford Motor Company dealer in the United States, and made an unsuccessful bid for a local political office.
-In 2013, Banks was awarded the Presidential Medal of Freedom for his contribution to sports.
-Banks lived in the Los Angeles and Chicago areas.
+In 2013, Banks was awarded the Presidential Medal of Freedom by Barack Obama for his contribution to sports.

 Early life

 Banks was born in Dallas, Texas, to Eddie and Essie Banks on January 31, 1931; he was the second of twelve children.
 His father, who had worked in construction and was a warehouse loader for a grocery chain, played baseball for black, semi-professional teams in Texas.
 As a child, Banks was not very interested in baseball, preferring swimming, basketball and football.
 His father bought him a baseball glove for less than three dollars at a five and dime store and motivated him with nickels and dimes to play catch.
 While still in high school, Banks joined the Dallas Black Giants, a semi-pro baseball team, in 1949.
 His mother encouraged him to follow one of his grandfathers into a career as a minister.

 Banks graduated from Booker T. Washington High School in 1950.
 He lettered in basketball, football and track.
 Banks' school did not have a baseball team; he played fastpitch softball for a church team during the summer.
 He was also a member of the Amarillo Colts, a semi-professional baseball team.
 History professor Timothy Gilfoyle wrote that Banks' talent for baseball was discovered by Bill Blair, a family friend who scouted for the Kansas City Monarchs of the Negro American League.
 Other sources say Banks was noticed by Cool Papa Bell of the Monarchs.